lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 * **Request** keyword: Headers are expected only with requests.
 * **Response** keyword: Headers are send only with responses.

-The section is formatted as an Markdown's [Pre-formatted code blocks](http://daringfireball.net/projects/markdown/syntax#precode) with following syntax:
+The subsection is formatted as an Markdown's [Pre-formatted code blocks](http://daringfireball.net/projects/markdown/syntax#precode) with following syntax:

 	<HTTP header name>: <value>

 One HTTP header per line.

-This section **does not include** any **other sections**.
+This subsection **does not include** any **other sections**.

 Example:

-	# Headers
+	+ Headers

 	    	Accept-Charset: utf-8
 		    Connection: keep-alive

-	# Request Headers
+	+ Request Headers

 		    Accept-Charset: utf-8
 		    Connection: keep-alive

-	# Response 201 Headers
-		 X-ACME-API-Version: 42

 ### 4.4.
 Grouping resources [ResourceGroups]
 Resource sections can be grouped together.
 For example by a common task such as handling payments, shopping cart manipulation, blog post management or user management.

-To group resources simply [nest][NestedSections] your resource section(s) under an atx-style Markdown header of a group's name.
+To group resources simply [nest][NestedSections] your resource section(s) under a Markdown header of a group's name.

-This section can contain **further Markdown-formatted content**.
+Group section can contain **further Markdown-formatted content**.
 If a content is provided it is considered to represent group description.

 Group **must include** at least one [Resource Section][ResourceSection].